Back to New Arrivals

 New York Times bestselling and award-winning author Jason Reynolds’s debut picture book is a snappy, joyous ode to Word King, literary genius, and glass-ceiling smasher Langston Hughes and the luminaries he inspired.

-Back in the day, there was a heckuva party, a jam, for a word-making man.
-The King of Letters.
-Langston Hughes.
+Back in the day, there was a heckuva party, a jam, for a word-m

 "Based on his own experiences as a first-generation Ghanaian American growing up in New York City, chef and author Adjepong’s debut picture book beautifully captures Kofi’s complicated feelings of in-betweenness, seeing himself as not quite American enough and not quite Ghanaian enough, even as he tries to connect to his family’s history.